ABOUT

 field trip

-Students will engage in a medley of sensory activities as an introduction to the farm, including making a sound map, completing a herb scavenger hunt, tasting garden fruits and vegetables, and exploring the pollinator garden by acting out the process of pollination as a bee.
+Students will engage in a medley of sensory activities as they tour the farm, including an herb scavenger hunt, harvesting and tasting garden fruits and vegetables, and exploring the pollinator garden by acting out the process of pollination as a bee.

 An art making or seed starting activity can be added to this experience.